|FOR IMMEDIATE RELEASE

 Name of Product: Shindaiwa Backpack Blowers

-Remedy: Consumers should stop using the backpack blowers immediately and contact Shindaiwa for the closest dealer location to schedule a free inspection and a free repair if necessary.
-Consumers who have registered their equipment will receive direct correspondence from Shindaiwa about this recall.
+Remedy: Consumers should stop using the backpack blowers immediately and contact Shindaiwa for the closest dealer location to schedule a free muffler replacement.
+Consumers who have registered their equipment should have already received correspondence from Shindaiwa about this recall.

 The U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injury or death associated with the use of